css-raku/CSS-Properties-raku/README.md

 - color values are converted to Color objects
 - other values are converted to strings or numeric, as appropriate
-- the .key method returns the value type
+- the .type method returns additional type information
 - box properties are arrays that contain four sides.
 For example, 'margin' contains 'margin-top', 'margin-right', 'margin-bottom' and 'margin-left';
 - there are also some compound properties that may be accessed directly or via a hash; for example, The 'font' accessor returns a hash containing 'font-size', 'font-family', and other font properties.